mmbman/Katagiri/1987-06-07-Genjokoan-Talk-3.md

 #### 53:10

-In the saying,

 > When the Buddhas are indeed the Buddhas, there is no need to be self-conscious of being Buddhas; nevertheless it is realizing buddhahood, Buddhas go on realizing.

-That’s why [we ask,] “What is this?
+[Because we ask,] “What is this?
 How do you know this?
 How you feel stable?
 Please give me the stability and faith and the strength by practicing this.
-Katagiri mentions this, Buddha mentions this, ancestors mention this.
+Katagiri [talks about] this, Buddha [talks about] this, ancestors [talks about] this.
 Please give me something!”
 But, no way.
 I don’t know.
 I don’t have anything to give you.
 So all you have to do is, just do it.
 If you just do it – participate directly in the perpetual flow of energy – at that time, there is no way to know.
 But, it is [that] you can realize it.

 So, it’s just like your body soaks in the stream, and then your whole body is wet, but we always scoop the water into our bodies.
 If you feel thirst, you always scoop the water and you drink, and then you feel good; then next moment, some thirst comes again.
 So to really quench your thirst, you jump into the water; you soak your body and mind in the river.
 And then, the river water soaks through your huge pores.
 Your body is just like a bamboo basket.
 Do you understand?
 Like the pores.
 But you don’t believe it.
 If you soak [your body], then water falls through there, lots of [...] holes, the pores. *[He chuckles.]*